 As always, we’d love to hear your side of the conversation and see where Rigado can play a role in your digital transformation.
 The next several months will be exciting, particularly for our product team, as we roll out new products and platform updates.
 Now is a great time to reach out if we can help make your commercial space work smarter.

-You can read more about commercial IoT here
+You can read more about enterprise IoT here

 To stay current with Rigado news and updates subscribe to our monthly newsletter